sdouble/JCampToCSV/README.md

 # JCampToCSV
 Python script that converts a JCamp-DX NIR spectra file into a CSV (comma delimited text file).

-Script requires two arguments, the source file and the destination file.

-./convert sourcefile.dx destination.txt
+Requires Gtk+3.
+Simple form consists of a button that opens a FileChooser for the source and destinaton files and a progress bar.